-Chartered Accountants Australia and New Zealand (CA ANZ) has also developed its own program, 4.
-Partnering with Others for New Zealand only.
-There are three pathways, all leading to designation and membership: Another highly effective and pragmatic approach is for a PAO to offer an AT qualification by Academic, Vocational and Experience, each with different entry criteria and study requirements.
-The partnering with others that already have such programs in place.
-An added advantage to students AT gualification is seen, and used by many students who do not hold a relevant commerce degree is that it may lead to membership of both partner organisations. as an intermediate step along a pathway towards achieving the CA qualification.
+Chartered Accountants Australia and New Zealand (CA ANZ) has also developed its own program, for New Zealand only.
+There are three pathways, all leading to designation and membership: Academic, Vocational and Experience, each with different entry criteria and study requirements.
+The AT qualification is seen, and used by many students who do not hold a relevant commerce degree, as an intermediate step along a pathway towards achieving the CA qualification.